lorenaalv/cheeseTrap/README.md

 In that case, don’t forget to commit and push the resulting figure files, so they display on GitHub and CRAN.

+REQUIREMENTS FOR PROJECT 2!

+Answers the questions: \* Why should I use this package? \* How do I access the package? \* How do I use the package?

+- README should include 1-2 examples of package/function usage.
+MORE extended examples should be placed in the vignette.
+- 400-800 WORDS IN LENGTH!